EWC-consortium/eudi-wallet-rfcs/ewc-rfc013-issue-photoid.md

 2. **Issuance by a Qualified Trust Service Provider**
     - The QTSP requests the required data from the citizen at the moment of issuing the Photo ID attestation.
-    - The QTSP performs the required identity verification before issuing the attestation to the citizen (this might include remote identity proofing, authentication using PID or in-person verification).
+    - The QTSP performs the required identity verification before issuing the attestation to the citizen (this might include remote or physical identity proofing, authentication using PID or in-person verification).

 ### 2.1 Scenario 2: Issuance by a Qualified Trust Service Provider